 The Race Port is a diaphragm-actuated type BOV.
 It uses a Nomex reinforced fluoro silicone diaphragm.
 It is designed with a continuous working pressure rating of over 150 PSI.

 The Race Port and the 38mm BOV range feature O-Ring seals on the piston.
 This increases their sealing capabilities.

 Most standard bypass valves have a level of acceptable pressure leak.
-However, to over come this leak.
+However, to overcome this leak.
 It means that the turbocharger needs to work harder to achieve the set amount of boost pressure.
-From factory, most engines are working the turbochargers harder than what is actually needed.
+From the factory, most engines are working the turbochargers harder than what is actually needed.

 Turbosmart BOVs are designed to provide excellent sealing of the intake system.
 This results in reduced stress on the turbocharger when compared to the standard bypass valves.
 Furthermore, they will not leak air pressure regardless of how much boost the turbocharger is making.
 This is due to the fact that there are equalizing pressures on both sides of the piston.

-- The Kompact Range is great as a factory upgrade compared to the standard BOV.
-It providies you with durability, response and sealing capabilities, without needing a lot more flow capabilities.
+- The Kompact range is great as a factory upgrade compared to the standard BOV.
+It provides you with durability, response and sealing capabilities, without needing a lot more flow capabilities.